New Opel Mokka Teased With Electric Version, Minor Name Change

 Opel has kicked off the teasing game for its all-new Mokka to signal a vast departure from the outgoing model not just in terms of design, but also as far the underpinnings and even the name.
 As revealed by the spy shots from early March and a fresh batch from today (see below), the small crossover is set to adopt a significantly sharper look likely derived from the 2018 GT X Experimental concept.

 The folks from Rüsselsheim aren’t exactly generous as far as disclosing juicy details about the new Mokka, but it is widely believed the revamped model will ride on a platform developed by Opel’s new parent company – PSA Peugeot Citroën.
-We’re talking about the CMA platform, meaning the second generation will have a lot in common with the Peugeot 2008 and the posh DS3 Crossback.
+We’re talking about the CMP platform, meaning the second generation will have a lot in common with the Peugeot 2008 and the posh DS3 Crossback.

 Gallery: 2021 Opel Mokka new spy photos